hidayetersindursun/Imitation-Learning-for-Autonomous-Driving-Insights-from-Real-World-Testing/README.md

 # Imitation Learning for Autonomous Driving: Insights from Real-World Testing

-This repository contains code and resources for implementing and testing an autonomous driving system, as detailed in *"Imitation Learning for Autonomous Driving: Insights from Real-World Testing"* by Hidayet Ersin Dursun, Yusuf Güven, and Tufan Kumbasar.
+This repository contains code and resources for implementing and testing an autonomous driving system, as detailed in *"Imitation Learning for Autonomous Driving: Insights from Real-World Testing"* by Hidayet Ersin Dursun, Yusuf Güven, and Tufan Kumbasar ([Available on arXiv](https://arxiv.org/abs/2504.18847)).
 The paper describes designing deep neural networks (DNNs) that translate raw image inputs into steering commands using an imitation learning framework.
 The project emphasizes real-time testing and smooth vehicle operation under varying conditions.

 ## Overview of Architectures